avl/arcshift/README.md

 In arcshift, the rules are like this:

-1: Each ArcShiftLight-instance holds a weak (value 1) refcount on its primary node.
+1. Each ArcShiftLight-instance holds a weak (value 1) refcount on its primary node.
-2: Each ArcShift-instance holds a strong (value 2^19) refcount on its primary node.
+2. Each ArcShift-instance holds a strong (value 2^19) refcount on its primary node.
-3: Each node with a live (non-dropped) payload holds a strong refcount on its next node (if it has one).
+3. Each node with a live (non-dropped) payload holds a strong refcount on its next node (if it has one).
-4: Each node with a dropped payload must have a next node.
+4. Each node with a dropped payload must have a next node.
-5: Each node with a dropped payload holds a weak refcount on its next node.
+5. Each node with a dropped payload holds a weak refcount on its next node.
-6: When attaining a strong reference to a node, its 'next' pointer must be checked after increasing the refcount.
+6. When obtaining a strong reference to a node, its 'next' pointer must be checked after increasing the refcount.
    If 'next' has a value, it must be used instead (decreasing and increasing refcounts appropriately).
-7: When deciding to drop a payload, the node must be marked as dropped (affecting the next-ptr), and then the refcount must be checked.
+7. When deciding to drop a payload, the node must be marked as dropped (affecting the next-ptr), and then the refcount must be checked.
 If there are strong counts, the drop must be undone.
-Rule 6&7 ensure that there can never be strong links to a node with dropped payload
+Rule 6&7 ensure that there can never be strong links to a node with a dropped payload
-8: Because a node with a non-dropped payload always has a strong link to the next node, that next node cannot be dropped.
+8. Because a node with a non-dropped payload always has a strong link to the next node, that next node cannot be dropped.
 By induction, all nodes 'to the right of' a non-dropped node are also non-dropped.

 Before nailing these rules down, I had a very hard time fixing bugs where ArcShift and ArcShiftLight instances were being reloaded and dropped simultaneously.